Timeline of Selection Process

 - What is the applicant’s knowledge base and how does the applicant’s expertise relate to policy?

 - To the best of your knowledge, what drives or motivates the applicant to pursue this fellowship?

-- Current C.V.
+- Current C.V. addressing the following:

 II.
 How do I submit an application?

 Application materials must be submitted through an online portal.
-The online portal will open soon.
-Please check back periodically for an active link to the online portal.

-- Demonstrates strong written and verbal communication skills
+- Demonstrates strong written and verbal communication skills.